 Saint-Hospice chapel

-Entirely renovated since 2022, the Saint-Hospice chapel was built in the 11th century on the ruins of a sanctuary.
-It's listed as a Monument Historique (national heritage site) since 1929.
+The Saint-Hospice chapel was built in the 11th century on the ruins of a sanctuary.

-It owes its name to the Benedictine monk Hospitus who lived in one of its towers around 550 AD.
-In a state of total deprivation, he inflicted heavy punishment on himself to ensure he fully deserved his place in heaven.
+It owes its name to a Benedictine monk named Hospitius, who lived in a tower around 575 A.D. in total destitution, inflicting heavy penances on himself to earn his way to heaven.

 Furniture